hepcat72/RNAseP-MRP/README.md

 ### Step 6: Run the SNP counting and depth script

 The following is a tcsh shell script to create a file of calls to the `count_snps.tcsh` script and run them on a compute cluster.
 You can optionally supply a walltime of 1 hour (or use a 1 hour queue), as all jobs should take under an hour.
-The foreach loop should is on a series of colon-delimited strings representing *amplicon_name:amplicon_length* (shown are the amplicon parameters used in our analysis - change them for your amplicons).
+The foreach loop should is on a series of colon-delimited strings representing `amplicon_name:amplicon_length` (shown are the amplicon parameters used in our analysis - change them for your amplicons).
 Although batchCommander is used here to submit the jobs, you may alternatively use your own cluster script.

+You must replace the following:

+- `ASH1:191 NME1:309 TLC1-1:348 TLC1-2:316 TLC1-3:243` - as indicated in the paragraph above.
+- `/path/to/` - with the path to `count_snps.tcsh`.

 ```
 echo -n "" > cntsnps.commands